PDM4AR/exercises/docs/07-optimization.md

 #### **Minimum nights** (`min_nights_individual_island`)

-> Everytime you arrive in a new island, the special compasses should start to tune to the new magnetic fields pointing to the islands of the next archipelagos.
+> Everytime you land on a new island, the special compasses should start to tune to the new magnetic fields pointing to the islands of the next archipelagos.
 The number of nights to tune the special compasses varies depending on the island.
 Unfortunately, the fastest the tuning time of a magnetic field, the more technologically complex a special compass should be to be able to tune it.
 Hence, you are only able to visit islands where the magnetic field pointing to the next archipelago is tunable by your special compass version.
 You cannot visit islands where the magnetic field requires less nights to tune than the minimum amount of nights specified by your compass.
 You cannot simply wait more time: if your compass is able to tune to magnetic field that requires 4 nights of waiting, you cannot visit an island with a 1, 2, or 3 nights magnetic field tunining and just wait for the remaining nights.
 The compass is simply not working with these faster tuning magnetic field.

 When this constraint is active, you can only visit islands whose number of waiting *nights* is at least `min_nights_individual_island`.
 This constraint is not applied to the islands of the first and last archipelago.